brycev0517/DE-Lock-Box/README.md

 3. Now it was ready for me to install the electronic section to the project.
 This means I attached the buttons, LEDs, and the motor.
 I couldn’t get the motor to fit properly so I had to make an attachment that went inside the box so that I could have it in the right position.
 After putting everything together using wooden screws, my box was complete.

+# Step 4: Testing
+1. This was the final step of my project.
+At first when my box was all done and I added all the components, it didn’t work.
+I noticed it was something wrong with the motor because everything else worked except the motor so I tried a few more tests and the motor worked spontaneously.
+I don’t know if it just needed a break but after doing a couple more tests it was working like normal.
+It was stressful when it didn't work because I was running out of time to finish my project but in the end I am so happy that everything went the way it did during this project because I learned so much while doing it.
+Thank you for following along my journey of my Digital Electronics Lock Box!